2026 · 05 · 08 · Fri

 What changed

-Mistral Medium 3.5 specs confirmed: 128B blend model, 256k-token context, SWE-Bench Verified 77.6%, self-hostable on as few as 4 GPUs, modified MIT license for commercial use
+Mistral Medium 3.5 specs: 128B blend, 256k context, SWE-Bench Verified 77.6%, self-hostable on 4 GPUs, modified MIT license for commercial use

 Why it matters